ronakkkk/SIK/README.md

 # SIK
-A Student Information Kiosk (SIK) system is to be designed to allow students to access an electronic "one-stop" service shop.
-The SIK will aim to provide up-to-date information about all events taking place on campus.
+A Student Information Kiosk (SIK) system to allow students to access an electronic "one-stop" service shop.
+The SIK aim to provide up-to-date information about all events taking place on campus.

 ## Steps to Run
     1. Install python, django and oracle database.